Can You Run Pool Pump Without Skimmer? Safe Solutions

 Circulation Problems

 Running without a skimmer creates several circulation issues.
-Your pool's skimmer removes approximately 85% of contaminants before they sink to the bottom.
+Your pool's skimmer removes the majority of floating contaminants before they sink to the bottom.
 Without it, leaves, oils, and debris accumulate on the surface, creating unsanitary conditions and increased chemical demand.

 Filtration Efficiency Drops